Raspurrin/libft/README.md

 In this project we learn about many concepts: creating a static library, using a makefile and a header, data type conversion, modulo, recursion, dynamic memory allocation, stack vs heap, char pointers vs char arrays, memory functions, function pointers, file descriptors, 2D array or an array of strings, typecasting, guards, structs and linked lists.

-## Function comments
+## Doxygen comments

 In my [header](https://github.com/Raspurrin/libft/blob/main/includes/libft.h) you can find descriptions of all the functions!
-If you use a doxygen extension in Vscode you can also see these descriptions whenever you mouse over these functions.
+You can see these descriptions whenever you mouse over them.
 I highly recommend keeping your code well documented, so you can understand your code looking back on it years from now and someone else could potentially as well.

 <img src="https://user-images.githubusercontent.com/13866954/179558332-e459556f-263e-4af2-8714-00739c7a3739.png" height="120"/> <img src="https://user-images.githubusercontent.com/13866954/179558352-512cbaf7-ac23-423e-9999-29131349ae67.png" height="120"/>